 However, while it is legal to create hemp products for human consumption – like the ones found here https://www.frontrangerelief.com/cbd-oil-buy-online/ – it is challenging for marketers to express the true health benefits of these products.
 Marketers may discuss hemp’s healthy nutrients, proteins, and vitamins, but may not make claims about the health/medical efficacy of hemp’s non-psychoactive cannabinoid, cannabidiol (CBD).

 This challenge is the direct result of the Food and Drug Administration’s (FDA) position on CBD.
 Because CBD is not approved by the FDA as a drug, marketers of any product designed to deliver CBD to the consumer must tiptoe around the language they use to express its health benefits.
+There are numerous health benefits that come from cannabidiol and there has been a lot of research that shows it can help with joint and muscle pain as well as seizures and mental health problems.
+To learn more about the benefits and uses of cannabidiol, feel free to click here.

-For example, we may not say, “ Hemp oil, rich in CBD, can cure cancer.”
-But we can say, “ Hemp oil, rich in cannabinoids, can improve your quality of life.”
+Marketers may not say, ” Hemp oil, rich in CBD, can cure cancer.”
+But we can say, ” Hemp oil, rich in cannabinoids, can improve your quality of life.”
 Granted, CBD is not guaranteed to cure cancer but neither are the various man-made medications that your doctor could prescribe.
 You can buy hemp oil online that can in fact, improve your quality of life.

 By saying, “improve your quality of life”, marketers are trying to appeal to your desire to feel better, without referencing the specific disease or condition you might be treating.